-At first glance, the DITY Program may seem to be more trouble than it's worth -- after all, you have to take care of your own moving arrangements and expenses, rather than have the government do it for you (for some, keeping track of all the receipts is a major hassle by itself).
-But if you do a little planning and put forth a bit of effort, doing a DITY move offers significant advantages over a normal military move.
-For example, you can get the following from a DITY move:
+At first glance, the PPM Program may seem to be more trouble than it's worth -- after all, you have to take care of your own moving arrangements and expenses, rather than have the government do it for you (for some, keeping track of all the receipts is a major hassle by itself).
+But if you do a little planning and put forth a bit of effort, doing a PPM move offers significant advantages over a normal military move.
+For example:

-If you're ready to take advantage of the DITY program make sure you follow each of the steps outlined below:
+If you're ready to take advantage of the PPM program, you can follow our easy guide for a smooth move:

-Only after applying for and being authorized for a DITY move can you proceed with the move.
-If you make a partial DITY move (i.e., only shipping a certain amount of household goods), make sure you work out all the details with your PTO representative.
-Note that you will not receive full government payment for your DITY move until after your move.
+You can only do the move after you have been authorized by your PTO.
+If you make a partial PPM move (i.e., only shipping a certain amount of household goods), make sure you work out all the details with your PTO representative.
+Note that you will not receive full government payment for your PPM move until after your move.

 Step 2.
 Decide on your type of move.
 Will you be doing this all yourself?
 Will you have packers help?
 Will you have a moving company take care of the actual transport?
 Nail down these arrangements as soon as possible.

 Step 3.
 Arrange for any rental equipment or moving services you need.
 You can either do it all yourself, have a professional handle tasks, or some of both.
 Packing materials can be purchased from commercial suppliers, online, or at big box stores.
 Your PTO can often recommend stores and services in your old and new locations, or you can search online.

 Each weight ticket should have the following information: